jamie2210/CI_MS1_TBC/README.md

 16. As the site owner, I want the users to be able to contact the club.
 17. As the site owner, I want the user to easily book into classes.
 18. As the site owner, I want users to easily make purchases.
+19. As the site owner, I want to ensure users are directed back to the website should they come across a 404 error.

 ## Design